Luster Municipality: Location

 Luster, one of the largest municipalities in southern Norway, is located in the glacial mountains where the Sognefjorden begins its path to the North Sea.
 The fjord is fed by many large glaciers such as the Harbardsbreen, Holåbreen, Jostedalsbreen, Nigardsbreen, Spørteggbreen, and others.

-It is bordered by four municipalities in Vestland county: Stryn to the north, Sunnfjord to the west, Sogndal to the southwest, and Årdal to the southeast.
-It is also bordered by three municipalities in Innlandet county: Skjåk to the northeast and by Lom and Vang to the east.
+It is bordered by four municipalities in Vestland county: Stryn Municipality to the north, Sunnfjord Municipality to the west, Sogndal Municipality to the southwest, and Årdal Municipality to the southeast.
+It is also bordered by three municipalities in Innlandet county: Skjåk Municipality to the northeast and by Lom Municipality and Vang Municipality to the east.

 Feigumfoss waterfall

 With a vertical drop of 218 m, the Feigumfoss Waterfall is one of the highest in Scandinavia.